Closing date: 03/04/2026

 Find out why postgraduate students choose to study in Manchester.

-A Day in the Life of a Clinical PhD Student
+A Day in the Life of a Non-Clinical PhD Student

-Watch our short video to see what it's like to be a Clinical Research Training Fellow in Manchester.
+Watch our short video to see what it's like to be a Non-Clinical PhD student in Manchester.